INDHU1402/softwash/README.md

 Softwash is a laundry based application where user can order his laundry online.

-This is a django (python based web application) project.
+This is a django project.